What is the function of oxytocin?

 Why not use oxytocin after childbirth?

 The birth of the placenta is often actively managed, meaning that it is not left to come out naturally, but the use of synthetic oxytocin, among other methods, is employed to induce its delivery.
-Sometimes this is necessary to prevent postpartum hemorrhage (more than 1 liter of blood loss), but often healthcare providers use it as a standard procedure.
+Sometimes this is necessary to prevent postpartum haemorrhage (more than 1 liter of blood loss), but often healthcare providers use it as a standard procedure.
 In the latter case, you can consider whether the disadvantages are worth it for you.
 Possible disadvantages associated with the use of synthetic oxytocin are difficulties in initiating breastfeeding, bonding issues with your baby, and postnatal depression.
 However, establishing a causal relationship is difficult because the circumstances that lead to the use of oxytocin may also be the cause of these difficulties.
 You can ask your healthcare provider about their policy and what they consider an acceptable time to wait for the delivery of the placenta.
 You could also look at the package insert, as synthetic oxytocin, like any medication, comes with one.

 What is oxytocin damage?